vim-autoformat/vim-autoformat/README.md

 ### Using multiple formatters for the same file

-There is possible to apply multiple formatters for single file, by example, html can use special formatters for js/css etc.
+It is possible to apply multiple formatters for single file, for example, html can use special formatters for js/css etc.
 Support can be enabled via `g:enable_multiple_formaters_<identifier>` option.

-In this case, formatters from `g:formatdef_<identifier>` will be applied to file one by one.
+In this case, formatters from `g:formatdef_<identifier>` will be applied to the file one by one.
 Fallback (vim) formatting isn't used if at least one formatter has finished sucessfully.

 Sample config: